pmjdebruijn/ShuttlePRO/README.md

     shuttlepro: found shuttle device:
 	/dev/input/by-id/usb-Contour_Design_ShuttleXpress-event-if00

-(The precise name of the device will differ, depending on the type of device that you have.
+(The precise name of the device will differ, depending on the version of the device that you have.
 E.g., the output above indicates that a Shuttle Xpress was found.)

 If the program fails to find your device, you'll have to locate it yourself and specify the absolute pathname to it on the command line.
-Usually there should be an entry under /dev/input/by-id for it, which is simply a symbolic link to some device node under /dev/input.
+On modern Linux systems, there should be an entry under /dev/input/by-id for it, which is simply a symbolic link to some device node under /dev/input.
+Look for devices having "Contour_Design", "CAVS" or "Shuttle" in their name.

 Naming the device on the command line will also be necessary if you have multiple Shuttle devices.
 In this case you may want to run a separate instance of shuttlepro for each of them (possibly with different configurations, using the `-r` option).

 If your device was found, you should be able to operate it now and have, e.g., the terminal window in which you launched the program scroll and execute mouse clicks if you move the jog wheel and press the three center buttons on the device.
 When you're finished, terminate the program by typing Ctrl+C in the terminal window where you launched it.